 – Sloooow cook on a low heat.
 Again, rushing this will just result in an underwhelming dal, most of which has burned to the bottom of the pot.
 Cooked properly, it should not stick at all.

-– Cook the masala separately, this concentrates the flavours.
+– Cook the masala separately as this concentrates the flavours.
 Don’t be lazy and just throw everything into a pot at the same time.
 I’m not saying I used to do that, but I may have.

 – Several blogs mentioned adding a little fenugreek leaf powder near the end of cooking to bring out the flavour.
-I can’t find that here, so experimented with adding some fenugreek seeds that I crushed a little in the mortar and pestle as part of the spice mix.
+I can’t find that here in NZ (any ideas where to get it?), so I experimented with adding some fenugreek seeds that I crushed a little in the mortar and pestle as part of the spice mix.
 This seemed to work, and the flavour is very nice.